 What you can do

-Reflect on your reasons, habits and thoughts that lead to procrastinating.
+Reflect on your reasons, habits and thoughts that lead to procrastination.

 Change your outlook

 Alter your perspective.
-Looking at a big task in terms of smaller steps makes it less intimidating.
+Break a big task into smaller steps helps it seem less intimidating.
 Look for what’s appealing or what you want to get out of an assignment beyond just the grade.

 Change your surroundings

 When doing school work, choose wisely where and with whom you are working.
-Repeatedly placing yourself in situations where you don’t get much done and are easily distracted (such as ’studying‘ in your bed, at a café or with friends) can actually be a kind of procrastination.
+"Studying" in your bed, at a café or with friends, where you don't get much work done, can be a kind of procrastination.

 Focus on goals